 Make sure to be on time at the application center since they may not accept your application if you arrive later than ten minutes.
 After the verification of your appointment letter, you will be issued a token.
 Keep it because you will need it later!

-Once the application has been completed, biometrics will be collected.
-This is a quick process that captures a 10-digit fingerprint scan with a digital finger scanner which usually takes 7-8 minutes per applicant.
+Once the interview is over, your biometrics will be collected, if this is your first trip to Germany.
+This is a quick process that captures a 10-digit fingerprint scan with a digital finger scanner, which usually takes 7-8 minutes per applicant.

 Germany Visa Application Processing Time

 The processing time of your Germany visa application really depends on how many applications the embassy or consulate where you have applied is handing at the moment.
-In general, a visa for short-term stays will be issued within around two to ten working days.
+A German Schengen visa will be issued within around two to ten working days.

 Whereas, a long-term visa application processing might take up to a few months, that is why the applicants are requested to apply as soon as possible.
 However, the earliest you can apply is three months prior to your planned travel to Germany.